Esperanto culture: Media

 Esperanto music is usually done in the traditional style of a person's country, but "international" music (American pop music, rap music etc.) also exists.
-Many famous songs are translated to Esperanto as well, for example "La vie en rose" and "En el frente de Gandesa" (the links are to the Esperanto versions of the songs on YouTube).
+Many famous songs are translated to Esperanto as well, for example "La vie en rose" and "En el frente de Gandesa".

-There are currently radio broadcasts from China Radio International, Melbourne Ethnic Community Radio, Radio Habana Cuba, Radio Audizioni Italiane (Rai), Radio Polonia, Radio F.R.E.I. and Radio Vatican.
+There are currently radio broadcasts from China Radio International, Melbourne Ethnic Community Radio, Radio Havana Cuba, Radio Audizioni Italiane (Rai), Radio Polonia, Radio F.R.E.I. and Radio Vatican.
 Many more people have personal podcasts and vlogs.

 In 1964, Jacques-Louis Mahé produced the first full-length feature film in Esperanto, entitled Angoroj.
 This was followed in 1965 by the first American Esperanto-production: Incubus, starring William Shatner.
 Incubus however is commonly seen as a funny way of introducing a person to Esperanto, as none of the actors even knew how to pronounce Esperanto in the first place, the dialogue being strange and bad due to the scriptwriter not getting a second opinion before the filming was done, and the plot being confusing in general.

 Internacia Televido, an internet television channel, began broadcasting in November 2005.
 Australia is the hotspot of much of the organization behind Esperanto television.

 Several short films have been produced, and at times plays have been recorded "for television".
 As of July 2003, the Esperanto-language Wikipedia lists 14 films and 3 short films.

-In 2011, Academy Award-nominated director Sam Green (The Weather Underground), released a new documentary about Esperanto titled The Universal Language (La Universala Lingvo.)
-This 30-minute film traces the history of Esperanto.
-It's known for having extremely good camera quality and filming sense, as well as being a good "absolute introduction" to what Esperanto is, but is criticized for being too short.
+In 2011, Academy Award-nominated director Sam Green (The Weather Underground) released a new documentary about Esperanto titled The Universal Language (La Universala Lingvo), tracing the history of Esperanto.
+It is known for excellent camera quality and filming sense, as well as being a good "absolute introduction" to what Esperanto is, but is criticized as too short at 30 minutes.

+The American Good Film Festival (La Usona Bona Film-Festivalo) is a short film competition hosted by Esperanto-USA since 2021.
+The films must be less than five minutes long and entirely in Esperanto with at least ten unique spoken words and a visible required prop which is announced by the host at the beginning of each contest.
+The festival has produced over 175 short films in Esperanto which can be viewed for free on Esperanto-USA's YouTube channel.

 Many more films, cartoons and documentaries that aren't Esperanto originals are simply subtitled in Esperanto and put up on YouTube.
 Some fan-dubs exist, especially of Disney songs and short scenes.